 The first session with any mental health professional is typically an information-gathering event on both sides.
-There will be forms, disclosures and various paperwork to fill out (so, arrive early if you can) to establish your file at the therapy location.
+There will be forms, disclosures and various initial paperwork to fill out (so, arrive early for your first visit to the therapist's office if you can) to establish your file at the therapy location.
 Once that’s out of the way, your therapist will call you in to the therapy area and you can begin to get settled.
-You’re in a safe environment - what you discuss with your therapist is held in strict confidence.
+You’re in a safe environment - what you discuss with your therapist during therapy sessions is held in strict confidence.

-Your therapist will also ask for more background details, your goals with therapy, your personal history, and your current situation.
-They may also ask about your current symptoms and how they might be affecting your daily life.
-Therapy is a team effort - your open participation in the process is essential to a positive outcome.
-The first session is also your opportunity to get a feel for the rapport between you and your mental health professional - take note of your overall comfort level, first-time jitters aside.
+Your therapist will also ask for more background details, your goals with therapy, your personal history, and your current situation during your first therapy appointment.
+They may also ask about the current symptoms of your mental health issues that you are experiencing and how they might be affecting your daily life or well-being or what your support network currently looks like.
+Therapy is a team effort, so both you and your therapist have to put in the work- your open participation in the process is essential to a positive outcome.
+The first therapy session is also your opportunity to get a feel for the rapport between you and your mental health professional - take note of your overall comfort level, first-time jitters aside.
 The therapeutic alliance is built over time, but at the outset, you should feel fairly comfortable that your therapist is listening with care and has made efforts to put you at ease, checking for understanding and expecting exploratory questions on your part.

 Set some goals, but know they might change

 Having direction throughout your journey is key to making progress with your therapist.
 Take some time before your first session to think of two or three high level goals.
 If you’re having trouble coming up with these goals just think “what would be a game-changer in my life right now?”
 Whatever answers you come up with can serve as great starting points!